 Horizons IV offers rural South Dakota communities a chance to take action in building a strong leadership base to address difficult issues such as poverty, economic decline and youth leaving the area.
 The program is available for communities with less than 10,000 people.
 It is designed for communities ready to commit to gathering citizens and working toward positive change.
 A community coach will be provided for each Horizons site.
 He/she will maintain contact with the steering committee and action groups, assist with setting up the various program phases, and work to evaluate the process as it unfolds.
 Coaches will physically visit communities as needed, and will use technology to bring people together.
 Horizons IV is designed to be a 2-year program.

-- You will receive training and resources relating to leadership, poverty reduction, community development, visioning and strategic planning.
+- You will receive training and resources relating to leadership, poverty reduction, community vitality, visioning and strategic planning.

 - You will learn ways to take action with internal resources because you have built community capacity.